-In June 2016, the Company entered into a lease agreement for approximately 70,712 square feet of general office, research and development and manufacturing space in Bedford, Massachusetts.
-The lease term commenced on February 1, 2017 and will expire on July 31, 2027.
-The Company relocated its corporate headquarters to the new leased premises during June 2017 and is evaluating the potential relocation of its manufacturing operations to the new leased premises.
-No base rent was due under the lease until August 1, 2017.
+On June 17, 2016, the Company entered into a lease agreement for approximately 70,712 square feet of general office, research and development and manufacturing space in Bedford, Massachusetts.
+The lease term will commence on February 1, 2017 and expire on July 31, 2027.
+No base rent will be due under the lease until August 1, 2017.
 The initial annual base rent is approximately \$1,200 and will increase annually beginning on February 1 of each year.
 The Company is obligated to pay all real estate taxes and costs related to the premises, including costs of operations, maintenance, repair, and replacement and management of the new leased premises.
 The Company posted a customary letter of credit in the amount of approximately \$1,500 as a security deposit.
+The Company intends to relocate its corporate headquarters to the new leased premises beginning in 2017 and intends to relocate all of its operations to the new leased premises by 2018.
 The lease agreement allows for a landlord provided construction allowance not to exceed approximately \$2,800 to be applied to the total construction costs of the new leased premises.
 The construction allowance must be used on or before December 31, 2017, or it will be deemed forfeited with no further obligation by the landlord of the new leased premises.
-As of December 31, 2017, the Company has billed the landlord for \$2,725 and received payments of \$2,656 from the landlord.
-Build out costs being reimbursed under the tenant improvement allowance have been recorded as deferred rent and will be amortized as a deduction to rent expense over the lease term.